Vinyl vs Fiberglass Windows

 Vinyl vs Fiberglass Windows Cost

-In terms of cost, fiberglass will run approximately 35% more than comparable vinyl-series.
+Fiberglass windows prices will run approximately 35% more than comparable vinyl-series.
 This is the big equalizer if you will - many consumers are sold on fiber glass until they see the price per window cost.
 Let's put fiberglass windows cost at $800 to $1600 fully installed.
 So a mid range fiber glass series will run $1200 fully installed.

-Let's put vinyl-windows cost at $400 to $1200 fully installed.
+Let's put vinyl windows cost at $400 to $1200 fully installed.
 Notice the considerable difference in the low end cost spectrum between these two materials.
 Vinyl $400 / Fiberglass $800 - the reason for this is that there aren't many low end fiber glass window options out there because there's no market for it.

 Homeowner Questions And Answers